GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Flat Earth distances
 ^^^^^^^^^^^^^^^^^^^^

-Quick, but approximate “Flat Earth” calculations make a first-order correction for the spherical nature of a planetary body by computing the distance between two points A and B as
+Quick, but approximate "Flat Earth" calculations make a first-order correction for the spherical nature of a planetary body by computing the distance between two points A and B as